Writing Prizes

 The Morse Hamilton Fiction Prize, sponsored by the Department of English, recognizes one full-time Tufts undergraduate each year who has excelled at fiction writing.
 The prize is named after the late Professor Morse Hamilton, who was a memorable and beloved figure in the English department for many years.

-Students may submit fictional works of any length.
+Students may submit fictional works of up to 15 double-spaced pages.
 The winner, selected by a fiction writer outside the department, will be awarded a prize of $100.
 In addition, submissions may be selected for honorable mention.

 2023-2024 Winners